Catford Stadium

 Catford Stadium was a historic greyhound racing stadium in Catford, a suburb of London.

 Origins

 Charles Benstead and Frank Sutton founded the stadium on Southern Railway land between two commuter lines in 1932.
-The entrance was on Adenmore Road, West of Doggett Road.
+The entrance was in Adenmore Road, west of Doggett Road.

-Greyhound Racing
+Greyhound racing

 Opening

-The inaugural meeting was held on Saturday 30 July 1932 and consisted of a seven card race of events comprising four or five runners.
-Mick the Miller was paraded around the track prior to the fourth race.
+The inaugural meeting was held on Saturday 30 July 1932 and consisted of a seven race card; each event had four or five runners.
+Mick the Miller was paraded around the track before the fourth race.
 The first racing manager was Lt.
-Col. A J Vernon and there were no less than eighty bookmakers.
+Col. A J Vernon and there were no fewer than eighty bookmakers.
 A kennel complex was constructed at Layham's Farm, Keston, near Biggin Hill and six trainers were appointed.